Print

 For the chocolate cake:

-1. Pre-heat the oven to 180 c (350F). grease and line a 32 x 22 cm rectangular baking tin.
-Let the parchment paper slightly overhang the sides.
+1. Preheat oven to 180°C (350°F).
+Grease and line a 32×22 cm rectangular baking tin, letting the parchment overhang the sides slightly.

-2. Place the instant coffee granules and boiling water into a measuring jug.
-Stir until the granules are dissolved.
-Set aside to cool, until needed.
+2. Dissolve the instant coffee granules in the boiling water in a measuring jug.
+Set aside to cool.

-3. In a large mixing bowl, whisk together the flour, cocoa powder, baking soda, baking powder and salt, until evenly combined.
+3. In a large bowl, whisk together the flour, cocoa powder, baking soda, baking powder, and salt.
 Stir in the sugar.

-4. Pour the buttermilk, vegetable oil, eggs and vanilla bean extract into the mixing bowl with the dry ingredients.
-Whisk, until evenly combined and glossy.
-Pour in the brewed coffee and whisk until smooth.
-The batter should be very thin and runny.
-Pour the batter into the prepared baking tin.
+4. Pour in the buttermilk, vegetable oil, eggs, and vanilla bean extract.
+Whisk until evenly combined and glossy.
+Pour in the cooled coffee and whisk until smooth — the batter will be thin and runny.
+Pour into the prepared tin.

-5. Bake, for 30 to 32 minutes, or until risen and a skewer inserted into the middle comes out with a few moist crumbs attached.
-Remove from the oven and let the cake cool in its tin for 15 minutes, before carefully turning it out and onto a wire rack, to cool completely before frosting.
+5. Bake for 30–32 minutes until risen and a skewer inserted into the middle comes out with a few moist crumbs.
+Remove from the oven and cool in the tin for 15 minutes, then carefully turn out onto a wire rack to cool completely before frosting.

 • Category: Baking, Cake, Chocolate